Glorypaul-pixel/memoryVault/README.md

 ## 🌍 Vision

-To give every WhatsApp user a **digital memory box** — a safe, smart vault for the moments and messages that matter most.
+To give every WhatsApp user a **digital memory box**, a safe, smart vault for the moments and messages that matter most.

 ---